National Arts Council-Arts Education Programme (NAC-AEP)

 - As part of the 2019 review on NAC-AEP, teachers gave the feedback that autonomy and choice are imperative in selecting the appropriate programmes that cater to the diverse interests and developmental needs of students.
 Since teachers are well-placed to select public arts programmes that are appropriate for their students, NAC has streamlined the process to provide greater ease and flexibility for teachers.

 - From January 2022 onwards, schools can source, choose and purchase suitable public arts programmes from public event platforms (e.g., ‘Inspire Your Child’ section of The A-List, SISTIC) or directly from arts companies, and then claim for the purchase of tickets under the Tote Board Arts Grant.
-As such, NAC will no longer maintain a Public Arts Programmes Directory and arts companies are no longer require to apply to NAC to make such programmes available for schools’ purchase with the Tote Board Arts Grant.
+As such, NAC will no longer maintain a Public Arts Programmes Directory and arts companies are no longer required to apply to NAC to make such programmes available for schools’ purchase with the Tote Board Arts Grant.
 For more information, please refer to FAQs attached.

 From 2020, NAC has also supported digital modes or formats (online synchronous and asynchronous workshops and live streamed or video on demand productions) for NAC-AEP including Public Arts Programmes.